MicrosoftLearning/mslearn-ai-studio/Instructions/03-Use-prompt-flow-chat.md

 In this exercise, you'll use Azure AI Studio's prompt flow to create a custom copilot that uses a user prompt and chat history as inputs, and uses a GPT model from Azure OpenAI to generate an output.

+This exercise will take approximately **30** minutes.

+## Before you start

-> To complete this exercise, your Azure subscription must be approved for access to the Azure OpenAI service.
+To complete this exercise, your Azure subscription must be approved for access to the Azure OpenAI service.
 Fill in the [registration form](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) to request access to Azure OpenAI models.

-This exercise will take approximately **30** minutes.

 ## Create an AI hub and project in the Azure AI Studio